What is metal saw blade? Explanation of materials and blade types!

 About SZ (depth of cut per tooth)

-The amount of cutting is how much cutting is done per blade, and it can be said that this is correlated with the blade bag (bottom of the blade) and the cutting length (commonly called clogging).
+What is the amount of cut?
+It is about how much cutting is done per blade, and this can be said to be correlated with the blade pocket (blade bottom) and cutting length (commonly known as clogging).

 It is also affected by the rigidity of the cutting machine, and manual machines are set to small values, while high rigidity machines are set to high values.
 In addition, the thickness of saw blade and the side shape of saw blade (POWER shape) may also affect the setting.

-Basically, from the viewpoint of wear, the minimum rounding up at the time of cutting such as manual machinery is 0.03 mm when it is done by human power, etc., and about Kaltenbach cutting machine0.13 mm when heavy cutting is performed at a relatively low speed with hydraulic feed on a .
+Basically, from the perspective of wear, the minimum rounding up at cutting time for manual machines is 0.03 mm for human power, etc., and to about 0.13 mm for heavy cutting with hydraulic feed at relatively low speeds on Kultenbach cutting machines.

-Also, the SZ considerations need to be changed depending on the material being cutting (non-ferrous = higher, spring steel = lower).
+Also, the SZ approach needs to be changed depending on the material being cutting.

 About the angle of metal saw blade